What Employers Should Not Keep in Employee Personnel Records

 Personnel records must be thoughtfully assigned to their appropriate file locations.

-You also don't want the records of a hiring decision that involve background checking or notes from discussions with former employers in the personnel file.
+You also don't want the records of a hiring decision that involves background checks or notes from discussions with former employers in the personnel file.

 Any person who has access and can place documents in an employee personnel file needs training to appropriately write the documentation.